terrytaylorbiz/portfolio/README.md

 # portfolio

-These are a few of the docs I (Terry Taylor, terrytaylorbiz@gmail.com) have written over the years.

-Note:
-1. These docs are not confidential (I have more interesting internal versions I could show you in person).
-2. Many of these docs were for a very limited internal audience.
-3. The focus was on useful, accurate content with a minimum of text and diagrams.
+These are a few of the docs I have written over the years.
+These docs are not confidential.
+The target audience was technical and the focus was on useful, accurate content with a minimum of text and diagrams.
-4.

 01_cit_doc_processes.pdf: Describes to an internal team how to transition to a new doc system.